 Unfortunately, this has left Enron no choice but to seek intervention from the Sacramento Superior Court in order to preserve our most basic legal rights.
 In light of this development, I urge the Rules Committee and the Senate to, at a minimum, postpone any action on the committee’s recommendation until the court has the opportunity to rule on our submission.
 By postponing, you will also provide the time and atmosphere necessary to continue to attempt to reach an agreement that furthers the Select Committee’s objectives and guards Enron’s most basic constitutional and legal rights.

-I urge you to reject the committee’s recommendation for the following additional reasons:
+I urge you to reject the committee’s recommendation and adopt our offer for the following additional reasons:

 The committee’s recommended action will do nothing to help resolve California’s energy crisis.